MicrosoftDocs/azure-docs/articles/azure-video-analyzer/video-analyzer-docs/analyze-live-video-custom-vision.md

 When you run the pipeline, the results from the HTTP extension processor node pass through the IoT Hub sink node to the IoT hub.
 The messages you see in the **OUTPUT** window contain a body section and an `applicationProperties` section.
 For more information, see [Create and read IoT Hub messages](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-construct).

-In the following messages, the Azure Video Analyzer module defines the application properties and the content of the body.
+In the following messages, the Video Analyzer module defines the application properties and the content of the body.

 ### MediaSessionEstablished event